-Approvers need a system that brings together requests, how much time an employee has available to request of, and the costs of that leave.
+Approvers need a system that brings together requests, how much time an employee has available to request off, and the costs of that leave.
 Having a specific process in place will prevent miscommunication between employees and approvers.
 This starts with having specific leave policies in your employee manual and then following those policies.

+Then, we advise that you input those policies into an absence management solution.
 The most innovative leave management systems out there will not only bring together all the data that approvers need, but it will also ensure policy compliance.
 Just inputting the policy into the system will let the software do some of the work in denying requests that do not comply with company policy.

-Many companies require their employees to email HR to find out how much leave they have, which makes HR responsible for not only keeping track of leave balances, but responding to each request.
+Many companies require their employees to email HR to find out how much leave they have accrued, which makes HR responsible for not only keeping track of leave balances, but responding to each request.
 This also takes HR away from their other duties and keeps their inbox full of requests.
 In the end, the employee is also left waiting for a response from HR before they can book their travel, which costs real money and time for that employee.

 Not having a place where employees can see their leave balances and submit requests can leave employees frustrated.
 Then, if employees are frustrated enough, they might not take the leave that they’ve earned, perhaps because they don’t even know that they’ve earned it.
+There's a better way for absence management processing.

 Leave gets complex when some employees want to their Paid Time Off and others just want to take time off without leave.
 This is, of course, outside of the complexity inherent in the FMLA and can be a challenge for those administrators who are still using spreadsheets or doing requests by hand on paper.